engeir/northern-lights-forecast/README.rst

 .. code:: console

-    0 0-4,18-23 * 9-12,1-3 * export DISPLAY=:0 && cd /path/to/folder/containing/script && python src/northern_lights_forecast/__main__.py >> t.txt 2>&1
+    0 0-8,18-23 * 9-12,1-3 * export DISPLAY=:0 && cd /path/to/folder/containing/script && python src/northern_lights_forecast/__main__.py > t.txt 2>&1

 To change when the script is run, edit the cron scheduling to a custom setting: https://crontab.guru/

-When setting up cron, the tesseract executable has to be included to path in the cron script.
-Run :code:`which tesseract` to get its location.
+The :code:`crontab.sh` script will try to find the tesseract executable and add this to path, which is needed for the cronjob to work.
+If it cannot find tesseract, a comment is instead printed warning about this, and you have to verify the installation of tesseract and possibly add it to path manually.

 Contributing
 ------------